Bambil/bamboo-doc/source/index.html.md

 # Introduction
 **Good Days, Good Things**

-Welcome to the d2I1820 Documentation!
+Welcome to the Bamboo Documentation!

-Docker based Distributed I1820 (d2I1820) is a new version of our platform that targets distributed environments. d2I1820 uses microservices architecture and written in Node.js.

-This documentation is intended to provide simple and easy to use documentation of d2I1820.
+Bamboo is an IoT platfrom that is the product of three teams:

+* Nahal Corporation
+* Bambil Corporation
+* I1820 Platfrom Developers

+Bamboo tries to implement IoT platform in microservices archiecture for the first-time in Iran.

-There is two point of view in this documentation:
+There are two points of view in this documentation:

 <dl>
   <dt>Things Point of View</dt>
   <dd>you are a thing and want to communicate.</dd>
   <dt>Applications Point of View</dt>
   <dd>you are an application and want to communicate.</dd>
 </dl>